c6o/docs/content/reference/appspec.md

 The routes section defines how the app can be accessed from outisde of the cluster.
 Multiple hosts can listen on the same external https port.
 Requests are routed to a designated service however, TCP based applications have to request unique ports or accept randomly assigned external ports.

+Note that, at this time, at most one http route is permitted per app.

 Example:

 ```yaml